Tapestry (Star Trek: The Next Generation): Casting and filming

 A significant number of previously created costumes and make-up were included in the barroom scenes in "Tapestry".
 There were notes from the producers not to include any Ferengi, as at that point the Federation had not yet made first contact with them.
 The scene featured both Anticans and Selay close to one another, despite being at war at the time that this flashback scene was set and only making peace earlier in The Next Generation in the episode "Lonely Among Us".
 Several of the glasses and other props in this scene were from a collection that Paramount had stored from the 1956 Charlton Heston film, The Ten Commandments.
 There were problems with the audio recordings of some scenes with Stewart and Brandy, as the camera dolly was noisy which required them to re-record their lines later so that they could be dubbed over the originals.
 Brandy was "amazed" that there was no difference she could tell in Stewart's performance, but felt that it took away an element from her performance.

 The scenes with Q and Picard together on a white background were compared to those in the Warren Beatty and Buck Henry 1978 film Heaven Can Wait by producer Merri Howard and director of photography Jonathan West.
 These particular scenes caused some problems as there were concerns by the director of photography that Q's white robes would not show up on camera well against the all-white background.
 They were worried that he might appear simply as a floating head.
 With both de Lancie and Stewart anticipating re-shoots for these scenes, they were both unhappy as they shot those appearances.
 However, this was filmed late on the last day; de Lancie said that it resulted in both of them looking quite tired.
 Some scenes were cut in order to reduce the episode down to the required length.
-This included a one-page monologue by Marta which would have taken place the morning after her liaison with Picard, a scene where Picard was to report to La Forge in engineering, audio mention of Dr. Selar and a mention of Scobee Hall – a reference to Dick Scobee, the commander of the Space Shuttle Challenger at the time of the destruction of the vessel.
+This included a one-page monologue by Batanides which would have taken place the morning after her liaison with Picard, a scene where Picard was to report to La Forge in engineering, audio mention of Dr. Selar and a mention of Scobee Hall – a reference to Dick Scobee, the commander of the Space Shuttle Challenger at the time of the destruction of the vessel.